wyattmunson/notepad/content/docs/bash/bash-scripting.md

 MESSAGE="${1:-Hello localhost}"
 ```

-### Reading Input
+### Reading User Input

-Read input is used to get input from a user which can be set to a variable.
+Read is used to get input from a user which can be set to a variable.

 ```bash { title="Get user input and set to variable" }
 # set a variable